You can see flat-footed players when you’re watching soccer. Players with flat feet stand and move differently than other players.

 - Mizuno Morelia

-While you may not see too many players wearing Mizuno’s cleats on the field, they come as a recommended option for flat-footed soccer players.
+While you may not see too many players wearing Mizuno’s cleats on the field, they are recommended for flat-footed soccer players.
 One of their higher profile professional soccer players is Fernando Torres, who has a signature boot with the brand.

 - Wider fit for added comfort